Félix Dolci: 2023

-Dolci competed at the DTB Pokal Team Challenge where he helped Canada finish eighth.
-Additionally he won bronze on still rings and horizontal bar.
-At the Pan American Championships Dolci helped Canada finish second as a team behind the United States.
+Dolci competed at the DTB Pokal Team Challenge, where he helped Canada finish eighth.
+Additionally, he won bronze on still rings and horizontal bar.
+At the Pan American Championships, Dolci helped Canada finish second as a team behind the United States.

-In October Dolci competed at the 2023 World Championships.
+In October, Dolci competed at the 2023 World Championships.
 During qualifications he helped Canada finish fourth, which qualified Canada a team berth to the 2024 Olympic Games, a feat last achieved by the Canadian men's gymnastics team in 2008.
-Additionally he qualified to the floor exercise and horizontal bar event finals.
-During the team final Dolci contributed scores on all apparatuses except pommel horse towards Canada's seventh-place finish.
-During event finals he finished fifth on floor exercise and eighth on horizontal bar.
+Additionally, he qualified to the floor exercise and horizontal bar event finals.
+During the team final, Dolci contributed scores on all apparatuses except pommel horse towards Canada's seventh-place finish.
+During event finals, he finished fifth on floor exercise and eighth on horizontal bar.

 Dolci next competed at the Pan American Games.
 On the first day of competition he helped the Canadian team win the silver medal behind the United States.
 Individually he qualified to the all-around, floor exercise, rings, and vault finals.
-During the all-around final Dolci scored 82.531 to win the gold medal despite falling during his horizontal bar routine.
+During the all-around final, Dolci scored 82.531 to win the gold medal despite falling during his horizontal bar routine.
 This was the first Pan American Games all-around gold medal won by a male Canadian gymnast since Wilhelm Weiler won it at the 1963 Pan American Games.
 On the first day of event finals Dolci won gold on floor exercise and bronze on rings behind Donnell Whittenburg and Daniel Villafañe.
-On the final day of competition Dolci won bronze on vault, ending his competition with five medals and leaving as the most decorated gymnast.
+On the final day of competition, Dolci won bronze on vault, ending his competition with five medals and leaving as the most decorated gymnast.

 2024

-Dolci began the year competing at Elite Canada where he placed first in the all-around.
-He next competed at the DTB Pokal Team Challenge in Stuttgart where he won bronze on rings and silver on parallel bars.
-In April Dolci competed at the Pacific Rim Championships in Cali where he helped Canada win silver as team behind the United States; he withdrew from the event finals to which he qualified.
-In early June he competed at the Canadian Championships where he placed first ahead of René Cournoyer.
-In late June Dolci was named to the team to represent Canada at the 2024 Summer Olympics alongside Zachary Clay, Cournoyer, William Émard, and Samuel Zakutney.
+Dolci began the year competing at Elite Canada, where he placed first in the all-around.
+He next competed at the DTB Pokal Team Challenge in Stuttgart, where he won bronze on rings and silver on parallel bars.
+In April Dolci competed at the Pacific Rim Championships in Cali, where he helped Canada win silver as team behind the United States; he withdrew from the event finals for which he qualified.
+In early June, he competed at the Canadian Championships, where he placed first ahead of René Cournoyer.
+In late June, Dolci was named to the team to represent Canada at the 2024 Summer Olympics alongside Zachary Clay, Cournoyer, William Émard, and Samuel Zakutney.

-At the 2024 Olympic Games Dolci helped Canada qualify to the team final and individually he qualified to the all-around final.
-During the team final Dolci contributed scores on all apparatuses except pommel horse towards Canada's eighth place finish.
+At the 2024 Olympic Games, Dolci helped Canada qualify to the team final, and individually he qualified to the all-around final.
+During the team final Dolci contributed scores on all apparatuses except pommel horse towards Canada's eighth-place finish.
 During the all-around final, while competing on horizontal bar, his right handgrip snapped causing Dolci to take a hard fall off the apparatus.
 Since his routine was interrupted due to equipment malfunction, he was able to redo his routine.
 During his second attempt on the apparatus, he fell on one of his release moves.
 Dolci performed cleanly on the other five apparatuses, ending the competition in twentieth place.